 People experience neck pain for all sorts of reasons.
 It might be the way you sit or stand, or because your work or lifestyle places stress on your neck.
 Worry or stress can cause tension in the neck and shoulders, and can delay recovery of existing neck pain.
 However, sometimes there is often no obvious reason why neck pain develops, although you could say that it is usually a combination of reasons.

 Although it can be very painful, neck pain rarely has a serious underlying cause.
-Seeing one of our chiropractors, who are experienced in diagnosing conditions of the neck and spine, can help treat your neck pain, and also identify if a referral or specialist investigation is needed.
+Seeing one of our chiropractors, who are experienced in diagnosing conditions of the neck and spine, can help with your neck pain treatment, and also identify if a referral or specialist investigation is needed.